Skip to content

 )

-Configure an analog input or output channel.
+Configure an analog channel.

 Parameters: